indvd00m/java-ascii-plotter/README.md

 ## Issue tracking

-The issues for this add-on are tracked on its github.com page.
+The issues for this project are tracked on its github.com page.
 All bug reports and feature requests are appreciated.

 ## Contributions